2023-05-05 20:05:01

 It was with the release of Apple’s trackpad keyboard that things started to get tougher for Brydge.
 Its main differentiator — bringing the MacBook format to the iPad — had not only gained direct competition from Apple, whose keyboards did not even have the brand’s problems, but also from Logitech, which had gained access to Apple’s software through a partnership.

-According to 9to5Mac, however, after the frustration of being passed over from the same treatment given to Logitech, Brydge ended up being contacted by Apple in mid-2020 and received access to firmware to better develop its keyboard trackpad.
+According to 9to5Mac, however, following the frustration of being passed over from the same treatment given to Logitech, Brydge ended up being contacted by Apple in mid-2020 and received access to firmware to better develop its keyboard trackpad.
 However, the relationship was not so simple, since the Cupertino giant did not give access to everything that the accessories brand needed.

 Amidst the contentious development process, the Pro+ keyboard model — whose trackpad had several optimization issues — continued to be sold.
-Brygde also began to face financial difficulties, operating with a tight cash flow, although it was not transparent about this.
+Brygde also began to face financial difficulties, operating with a tight cash flow, although it was not transparent regarding this.
 In 2021, a new model of the accessory was finally released.

 However, the problems that plagued the brand of keyboards did not stop there and were just combined with others.
 The company had two CEOsChief executive officersor executive directors.”>1 with quite different personalities, which bothered the employees, in addition to having increased hiring and spending a few months without a financial director, which only made the cash situation worse.